E-Pavlenkov/MadFW/readme.md

 # MadFW

-It is my pet-project - PHP MTV framework.
+Documentation (in progress) for my pet-project - fast and easy PHP MTV framework.
 Most ideas (structure, ORM) from Django, but realised in PHP and enhanced.